stevenjchang/stevenjchang.github.io/community_calendar1/README.md

 7. install faker gem
 8. How do you initialize faker?

-10. at some point put faker data
+10. make Faker customized categories